globulion/qc-workshop/tutor/project_3/README.md

 # Programming Task

-Our task is to write an application that performs the TSH dynamics for a molecular aggregate with one molecule being described by the high level quantum mechanical method allowing for computing electronic excited states (such as CIS, TDDFT, EOM-CC, CASSCF, ADC etc.), an the rest by a low level ground state method (either HF, MP2, CC or just molecular mechanics).
+Our task is to write an application that performs the TSH dynamics for a molecular aggregate.
+We require one molecule to be described by the high level quantum mechanical method that allows to compute electronic excited states (such as CIS, TDDFT, EOM-CC, CASSCF, ADC etc.), and the rest of the system by a low level ground state method (either HF, MP2, CC or just molecular mechanics).
 We wish to be able to choose between various embedding schemes (electronic embedding due to constant or variable atomic charges, electronic density, polarizable density embedding and so on).